tumblr/colossus/docs/clients.md

 If any failure occurs (example: connection closed, external system isn't responding) the response is sent back as a failure and NOT retried.
-The default behavior is to continue trying subsequent requests.
+The default behavior is to reconnect using the retry policy (more below) and continue trying subsequent requests.
 If failfast is enabled then all queued requests in the ServiceClient are immediately failed and removed.

 ### Retrying Requests